Just the one milonga tonight, honest …

 But that’s the best of both worlds: music to die for, and an uncrowded (if small) floor.

 It is, however, hell to have the perfect conditions to dance and almost nobody to dance with.
-I went roaming around the room and did not spot a single woman looking around.
+I went roaming around the room and did not initially spot a single woman looking around.
 They were all watching the band and the dance floor.

-Next was a beautiful dancer from Florida.
-Steph had talked about not recognising dancers until dancing with them, and this was exactly that.
+On the plus side, what the dancing lacked in quantity it absolutely made up for in quality.
+This included a beautiful dancer from Florida.
 I didn’t recognise her face, but as soon we we began dancing it was ‘Ahhh, yes!
 I remember this!’
-If collaborative dance with Steph is anything from a true 50/50 dance to me hanging on for dear life, with this woman the proportions were different.
 About 80% of the time, she purely followed – and really well.
 Then 20% of the time she would indicate she wanted to do something.
 This was either by slightly resisting what I was about to lead to see whether I relaxed the embrace to let her do her thing (which I always did), or by continuing a movement after the lead for it had ended.
 It was a lovely, lovely dance.

 Finally, when the band finished and there didn’t seem to be any followers left, I changed my shoes ready to leave.
 At which point Laura complained that I hadn’t danced with her.
 I said I would change back, but was wearing dance sneakers anyway (because my street shoes are full of BsAs street dust), so she said I’d be fine in those.
 And we too had a really beautiful dance.